wesselbosman/nFactorial/README.md

 # nFactorial

 Calculates the Factorial of an input number.
 Can use very large integers.
-Also benchmarks the tyime it takes to do an operation.
+Also benchmarks the time it takes to do an operation.

 #Sample for factorial of 60000
 Execution time was 13477 milliseconds